How to Grow Kale

 How to Grow Kale in Summer: Growing kale in hot weather can

-Which means kale that is planted in the spring and
+turn kale bitter!
+Which also means that kale that's planted in the spring and

-grows into the hot summer months will not taste very good.
+grows into the hot summer months may not taste or look very good.

 How to Grow Kale for a Fall/Winter Crop: Sow kale seeds 10

-climates or locations you can sow seeds later for a winter crop.
+climates or locations (with mild winters) you can sow seeds later for a winter crop.

-sweetened by frost as frost actually improves on the flavor of kale.
+Kale will be sweetened by frost as frost actually improves the flavor of kale.

 Several kale plants will start out green and turn darker after a frost.
 This is one way to tell that your kale has gotten